Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 or
 **B"axis chain parameters"**

+The name is only a placeholder for convenience.
+The important part is the parameter.
+Using the name sets the parameters from the table.

-This parameter describes the chain of the axes from bed/table to the endpoint/head/hotend/spindle/tool.
+The parameter describes the chain of the axes in the order from bed/table to the endpoint/head/hotend/spindle/tool.
 Example: the rotating table C comes first in the chain, so the order is CA.

 |-|-|-|
 |name|kinematics|parameter|comment|